Why Bluetooth Audio Sounds Different on iPhone and Android

 AAC on Android Is Not Always the Same

-AAC exists on Android, but it does not always behave the same way.
+AAC exists on Android, but it doesn’t always behave the same way.

-Depending on the phone, AAC can sound different because of system optimization, Bluetooth chip quality, and software implementation.
+Depending on the phone, AAC can sound different due to system optimization, Bluetooth chip quality, and software implementation.

 LDAC, aptX, and Adaptive Codecs